hanernlee/WDI-PROJECT-2-Fluffagram/README.md

 Before starting a project, learn to stick to one idea and plan a lot!

-Special thanks to [DT](https://github.com/epoch), [Flo](https://github.com/florianjosefreheis) for testing my application and the iterm8s class for all the assistance and guidance!
+Special thanks to [DT](https://github.com/epoch) and the iterm8s class for all the assistance and guidance!

+Shoutout to [Flo](https://github.com/florianjosefreheis) for my testing my application.

 ***